-In relation to all our work for you it is the responsibility of your staff to provide us with complete, accurate and timely information where we have requested this and to carry out any other obligations ascribed to you or others under your control.
+In relation to all of our work for you it is your responsibility and that of your directors and employees to provide us with complete, accurate and timely information where we have requested this and to carry out any other obligations ascribed to you or others under your control.
 We will not be responsible for any consequences that may arise from any delay or failure by you to do so and these may also result in additional fees for which invoices may be raised.

-You must rely on your own judgment and remain responsible for any commercial decisions that you make (whether or not based on information we provide), and regard must be had to the restrictions on the scope of our work and to the large number of other factors, commercial and otherwise, of which you and your other advisers are, or should be, aware by means other than our work.
+You are responsible for any commercial decisions that you make (whether or not based on information we provide), and regard must be had to the restrictions on the scope of our work and to the large number of other factors, commercial and otherwise, of which you and your other advisers are, or should be, aware by means other than our work.

-Were we provide you with an on-site resource, whether as an employee or under third party arrangements, you will be responsible for their on-site safety, welfare and training under applicable Health & Safety legislation.
+Where we provide you with an on-site resource, whether as an employee or under third party arrangements, you will be responsible for their on-site safety, welfare and training under applicable health & safety legislation.

 Information and confidentiality

-If we misuse your confidential information, thereby causing you loss, we shall be liable to you in accordance with these General Terms of Business.
+If we misuse your confidential information (including Personal Data), thereby causing you loss, we shall be liable to you in accordance with these General Terms.